1910 History, Fun Facts and Trivia

 The American Quartet, Harry Anthony, Norah Bayes, Henry Burr, Arthur Clough, Arthur Collins, Ada Jones, Byron G. Harlan, The Hayden Quartet, Harry Lauder, Harry Macdonough, Lucy Isabelle Marsh, John McCormack, Eddie Morton, Billy Murray, Jack Norworth, Will Oakland, The Peerless Quartet, Arthur Pryor’s Band, Bob Roberts, Frank Stanley, Elise Stevenson, Sophie Tucker, Walter Van Brunt, Elizabeth Wheeler, Bert Williams

-The Great January Comet of 1910, often referred to as the Daylight Comet appeared in January.
+The Great January Comet of 1910, often called the Daylight Comet, appeared in January.
 It was brighter than Halley’s and unexpected.

 Typhoid Mary (Mary Mallon) was released from her first periods of forced isolation and went on to cause several further outbreaks of typhoid in the New York area.

-“Lakeview Gusher” was the name given to an out-of-control eruption of oil from a drilled well in Kern County, California.
+“Lakeview Gusher” was the name given to an out-of-control oil eruption from a drilled well in Kern County, California.
 It created the largest accidental oil spill in history, spewing for 544 consecutive days, and releasing 9 million barrels of crude oil.

 The first film version of The Wizard of Oz was released in 1910